Functional & Integrative Laboratory Testing

 Your stress system influences energy, sleep, digestion, mood, immunity, and hormonal balance.

-We may explore this area when people experience:
+We may explore this area when you experience:

 ongoing fatigue or burnout